coo990/tonights-dinner/README.md

 Also contains a "I'm Feeling Hungry" feature, where when clicked, runs a function that randomly displays a dinner from the database, if the user is unsure what to eat.

+Inspired by the [r/tonightsdinner](https://www.reddit.com/r/tonightsdinner/) subreddit on Reddit and my passion for food.

 ## Screenshot

 ![Imgur](https://i.imgur.com/JwwZBqv.png)